 STEP 8

-Academic CV templates and examples
+Academic CV examples

-Environmental science researcher template
+Environmental science researcher CV template

 Assistant professor CV template

-Academic CV template for psychology research assistant
+Academic CV template for a psychology research assistant

 When creating a CV, the format and content will differ depending on whether you’re applying for an academic or non-academic role.
 Understanding the key differences between an academic CV and an employment CV can help you tailor your application to suit the expectations of the respective industries.